ROBOTIS-GIT/emanual/_includes/en/platform/turtlebot3/manipulation/manipulation_hardware_assembly.md

 ![](/assets/images/platform/turtlebot3/manipulation/hardware_setup.png)

-1. Remove the LiDAR sensor and install it in the front of TurtleBot3 (Red circles represent the bolt holes).
+1. Remove the `LDS-01` or `LDS-02` LiDAR sensor and install it in the front of TurtleBot3.
+Red circles represent recommended bolt holes.
-2. Install the OpenMANIPULATOR-X on the TurtleBot3 (Yellow circles represent the bolt holes).
+2. Install the `OpenMANIPULATOR-X` on the TurtleBot3.
+Yellow circles represent recommended bolt holes.

 ![](/assets/images/platform/turtlebot3/manipulation/assemble_points.png)